 This will be the best choice for professional and large-scale creative teams, indeed.
 The Cloud includes 20 Apps, like Photoshop, Illustrator, InDesign, and numerous fonts, libraries, and collaborative tools.
 Regardless of the type of project you create, from photo to 3D and AR, Adobe has something to offer you.
 The only limitation is the price.
 If your company is eager to pay from $33.99 to $79.99 per license per month, get ready for the following perks:

-- 1 terabyte of cloud memory – for every user
+- 1 terabyte of cloud memory or cloud services – for every user

 - integration with Slack and Microsoft Teams

 - synchronization with Behance